The Sound of Utopia

 Musicians in the Time of Stalin

-When Stalin came to power, making music in Russia became dangerous.
-Composers now had to create work that served the socialist state, and all artistic production was scrutinized for potential subversion.
-In The Sound of Utopia, Michel Krielaars vividly depicts Soviet musicians and composers struggling to create art in a climate of risk, suspicion and fear.
+When Stalin came to power, making music became a dangerous endeavour.
+Russian composers now had to create work that served the socialist state, and all artistic production was scrutinized for potential subversion.
+The Sound of Utopia offers a vivid portrait of Soviet musicians and composers struggling to create art in this climate of terror.
 Some successfully toed the ideological line, diluting their work in the process; others ended up facing the Gulag or even death.
-While some, like Sergei Prokofiev, achieved lasting fame, others were consigned to oblivion, their work still hard to find.
-As Krielaars traces the twists and turns of these artists' fortunes, he paints a... alles anzeigen expand_more
+With pace and verve, Michel Krielaars tells stories of intrigue, betrayal and stunning reversals of fortune, from the gay popular singer arrested at the height of his popularity to the blacklisted composer who wrote... alles anzeigen expand_more

-When Stalin came to power, making music in Russia became dangerous.
-Composers now had to create work that served the socialist state, and all artistic production was scrutinized for potential subversion.
-In The Sound of Utopia, Michel Krielaars vividly depicts Soviet musicians and composers struggling to create art in a climate of risk, suspicion and fear.
+When Stalin came to power, making music became a dangerous endeavour.
+Russian composers now had to create work that served the socialist state, and all artistic production was scrutinized for potential subversion.
+The Sound of Utopia offers a vivid portrait of Soviet musicians and composers struggling to create art in this climate of terror.
 Some successfully toed the ideological line, diluting their work in the process; others ended up facing the Gulag or even death.
-While some, like Sergei Prokofiev, achieved lasting fame, others were consigned to oblivion, their work still hard to find.
-As Krielaars traces the twists and turns of these artists' fortunes, he paints a fascinating and disturbing portrait of the absurdity of Soviet musical life - and of the people who crafted sublime melodies under the darkest circumstances.
+With pace and verve, Michel Krielaars tells stories of intrigue, betrayal and stunning reversals of fortune, from the gay popular singer arrested at the height of his popularity to the blacklisted composer who wrote music on scrap paper in a forced labour camp.Dramatic and immersive, this is a rich exploration of the absurdity and the richness of Soviet musical life - and a tribute to those who crafted sublime melodies under the darkest circumstances.

 Michel Krielaars is a writer and a journalist specialising in Eastern Europe and the former Soviet Union, who currently writes for the Dutch daily newspaper NRC.
 He studied history and Russian at the University of Amsterdam and was a correspondent in Russia between 2007 and 2012.
 Krielaars has written novels, short-story collections and several books about Russia, including Through Chekov's Glasses and Travels through Russia, which won the Bob den Uyl Prize.
 He lives in Amsterdam.